catseye/Beatnik/README.md

 to standard error as the program is run.

-`beatnik.py` also takes a `--tokenize` flag, which prevents the program from being run, and instead dumps a readable representation of the program to standard output.
+`beatnik.py` also takes a `--tokenize` flag, which prevents the program from being run, and instead dumps a representation of the program in Wottasquare to standard output.
+(It is essentially a Beatnik-to-Wottasquare compiler.)

-Thus, the following idiom can be used to find out what Scrabble score, and thus what Beatnik instruction, a particular word has.
+The following idiom can be used to find out what Scrabble score, and thus what Beatnik instruction, a particular word has.

     $ beatnik.py --tokenize --eval 'Twenty'
-    'Twenty' = 12 (DUP)

-TODO: the dump should really be in Wottasquare format, making this a Beatnik-to-Wottasquare compiler.
+    [12:DUP/Twenty]

 wottasquare.py
 --------------